midlantica/LovelyBunchOfCoconuts/content/grifts/harmful-speech-should-be-restricted.md

 ---
 title: 'Harmful speech should be restricted'
-claim: 'Harmful speech should be restricted'
+grift: 'Harmful speech should be restricted'
-translation: 'The Left owns the Narrative.'
+decode: 'The Left owns the Narrative.'
 ---